 Working at Greater Depth (Official Government Guidance and Exemplification)

 Practice SATs Papers

 We have uploaded the official SATs papers from 2016 and 2017.

 You are welcome to use these to help inform your understanding of SATs; to practise with your child bit by bit (e.g. focus in on certain question types); or to practise as an assessment at home.

-We would respectfully request you don't use any 2018 and especially any 2019 papers with your children (nor if/when they go to tutoring) as we often use those papers in school to help inform our judgement on the run up to SATs.
+We would respectfully request you don't use any 2022 papers with your children (nor if/when they go to tutoring) as we use the previous year's papers in school to help inform our judgement on the run up to SATs.
 Whilst it's always helpful to have a practice, this gives us a skewed/false picture of how your child is really getting on.